 For the read card information request, the residue count in the read request status block will reflect the number of bytes of information not returned in the request.
-This will always be nonzero when the requested data transfer length is not large enough to hold all the information requested.
+This always will be non-zero when the requested data transfer lengths are not large enough to hold all the information requested.
 Subfunctions 0 through 33 - Read Port Configuration.
 Subfunctions 0 through 33 read back the information defined in subfunctions 0 through 33 of the write card configuration, respectively.